 In a first of its kind, an independent group of specialist doctors is giving access to affordable treatment and management of liver-related diseases.
 Apart from the dramatic reduction in cost that they are able to achieve, what makes this practice of doctors interesting is that they use crowdfunding and corporate sponsorships to deliver these services.

-The Integrated Liver Care team (ILC) are pioneers in bloodless liver transplant, bloodless dual organ transplant, split and domino liver transplants.
-They are credited with the first use of the normothermic perfusion device in Asia and the first 3D printed liver model assisted liver donor surgery in India.
+The Integrated Liver Care team (ILC) are pioneers in bloodless liver transplants, bloodless dual organ transplant, split and domino liver transplants.
+They are credited with the first use of the normothermic perfusion device in Asia and the first 3D printed liver model-assisted liver donor surgery in India.

 Having successfully transplanted babies weighing less than 5 kg, the team conducted the first dual organ (liver and kidney) transplant in a baby weighing less than 7 kg in the world.
 It has conducted more than 400 transplants, making it the largest liver transplant programme in Karnataka and the second largest in Kerala.
 The one-year survival rate of their patients, post-transplant, is 95 percent.

 ILC was formed in 2011 by Dr Rajiv Lochan, Dr Mathew Jacob, Dr Kaiser Raja and Dr Sonal Asthana.
 Experts in their field, they bring together knowledge and unique skill sets gained from leading institutes across the world and have a collective expertise of over 2000 liver transplants and over 4000 major liver and pancreatic surgeries.